InnovateForVegas/doc-org-howtos/doc/en/welcome.md

 ## This Repository

-As with all repositories in the CodeForVegas GitHub organization , and all projects that are part of the Innovate for Vegas Foundation, this repository will be made better if you contribute to it.
+As with all repositories in the InnovateForVegas GitHub organization , and all projects that are part of the Innovate for Vegas Foundation, this repository will be made better if you contribute to it.
 If you are not comfortable working with Markdown documents (files on GitHub ending with .md will tend to be Markdown), please join a discussion or create an issue in this repository so that edits, additions, or other changes can be made.
 The Open Source approach is in full effect, *If you see a problem, Fix it*.
 Or at least, tell someone about it.

 ## Read On